Ritaban07/Card-Game/README.md

 - Test that the deck is shuffled randomly.

-- Test that each player has 5 cards in their hand after dealing.

-- Test that the top card of the discard pile matches the top card of the deck after dealing.

-- Test that a player can only play a card that matches either the suit or the rank of the top card on the discard pile.
+- Test that each player can add or remove a card or not.

-- Test that a player must draw a card from the draw pile if they cannot play a card.

-- Test that an action card correctly performs its corresponding action.